Messaging Tech

 How Does AI Detect Spam and Threats Inside Messaging Apps?

-Google Messages uses on-device AI to flag suspected spam and smishing (SMS phishing) in real time.
-If you want to understand how these attacks work and why detection matters, our guide on what smishing is and how to protect yourself covers the mechanics in detail.
+In Google Messages, on-device AI flags suspected spam and smishing (SMS phishing) in real time.
+If you want to understand how these attacks work and why detection matters, our guide on what RCS messaging is and how it works covers the infrastructure that enables these protections.
 According to GSMA’s messaging spam research, AI classifiers now block an estimated 1.8 billion spam messages per day across major mobile networks.

 On-Device vs. Cloud-Based Detection

-AI detection also now flags CSAM (child sexual abuse material), coordinated inauthentic behavior, and — in some jurisdictions — politically sensitive content, raising significant civil liberties questions that regulators in the EU and US are actively examining.
+AI detection also now flags CSAM (child sexual abuse material) and coordinated inauthentic behavior.
+In some jurisdictions it is also applied to politically sensitive content, a practice raising significant civil liberties questions that regulators in the EU and US are actively examining.

 Takeaway: AI classifiers block an estimated 1.8 billion spam and phishing messages daily across global networks, per GSMA research.
 Whether detection happens on-device or in the cloud determines how much of your message data is exposed in the process.